sample from the novel „Beinahe Alaska“, published 2020 by mare, Hamburg

 We were greeted outside the restaurant by a man in a dark blue uniform and the cook.
 Each of them held a spray dispenser at the ready.
 I stopped, uncertain what to do.

 Passengers in functional clothing waited with empty plates at the counters and display cabinets.
 A constant low hum blended in with the mumble of voices and the clinking of cutlery on crockery.
 I sauntered around the buffet.
 There was too much of everything: fish, meat, hot, cold, sweet, savoury, starters, coffee, bread, cheese.
-I watched the other guests and wondered what had made each one of them pay fifteen thousand Euros in order to stand around here.
+I watched the other guests and wondered what had motivated each one of them to pay fifteen thousand Euros in order to stand around here.

 In Douglas Adams’ Hitchhiker’s Guide to the Galaxy there is a restaurant at the end of time and matter, where every evening guests watch the end of the universe.
-Just before it all disappears into a black hole, they travel to a safe space at the speed of light, and the next evening they take their places again to watch the end.
+Just before it all disappears into a black hole, they travel to a safe space at the speed of light, and the next evening they take their places again to watch the demise.
 That wouldn’t happen here.
 There was no spaceship to take us to safety.
-And the world wasn’t disappearing with a bang, but centimetre by centimetre.
+And the world wasn’t disappearing with a big bang, but centimetre by centimetre.
 Erosion gobbled up the coastlines, the ice caps were melting, temperatures were rising.
 I looked outside.
 There was the coast, there was the sea, there was the sky.

 ‘Enjoy your meal,’ I said, and he returned his attention to his chicken leg, which he dissected carefully with fork and knife.
 I loved seeing someone using fork and knife to eat a chicken leg, just as I could not stand people with no table manners.
-Even in high-class restaurants you will find yourself seated between excavators, hunchbacks or and arthritics who used their cutlery as if they intended murder.
+Even in high-class restaurants you will find yourself seated between excavators, hunchbacks or and arthritics who held their cutlery as if they intended murder.

 All of a sudden, a giant Pavlova drifted past the window.
 A white meringue doused in Blue Curacao.